dirkleas/miditoyz/help.md

 Options:
   --help  Show this message and exit.

-$ miditoyz stream --helpUsage: miditoyz stream [OPTIONS]
+$ miditoyz stream --help
+Usage: miditoyz stream [OPTIONS]

   Stream music from a catalog song list, a midi file, or directory full of midi files to a midi device with using bank selection and program changes